 The other consideration is the actual intensity of the interval sessions: some athletes respond better to intensities nearer to their VO2max, whereas other’s respond better to slightly lower intensities.
 The race distance that you’re targeting will also be a key factor in determining the optimum intensity for your interval sessions.
 You can read more about high intensity interval training (HITT) here.

 Using a multitude of different training sessions

-The key to achieving a more stable rate of progression, is to find a multitude of different training approaches, that each place a slightly different stress on the body - good examples include working at different intensities, including training that emphasises neuromuscular co-ordination, and training in ways that place different emphasis on the major muscles worked; with the main aim being to stimulate as many areas of improvement as possible, and in turn achieve a more consistent improvement and performance gains.
+The key to achieving a more consistent rate of progression, is to find a multitude of different training approaches, that each place a slightly different stress on the body.
+Examples include working at different intensities, including training that emphasises neuromuscular co-ordination, and training in ways that place different emphasis on the major muscles worked.
+The main aim being to stimulate as many areas of improvement as possible.
+And, in turn achieve a more consistent improvement in running.
 In many cases you can work on several areas within the same training session.
 Below, I’ve included some training ideas and approaches, that could be incorporated into your existing training schedule to help to maximise training gains.

 An important note: don’t introduce too many changes at any one time!

 Ideally, you should only make small changes, or additions, to your training at any one time.
-Look to make one, or possibly two changes, and always allow time to see how you respond to these changes.
+Look to make one, or possibly two changes.
+And, allow time to see how you respond to these changes.
 Don’t try to rush things and introduce too many new training types at once.
 Sometimes the benefits may take a while to show (see additional notes below), so it’s important to be patient when you make a change.
-If following a change, you see good improvements in your performance, then stick with that and don’t look to make further significant changes until performance gains begin to slow down – gain the most from the training change, before looking to make further changes, and always ensure that you are able to physically cope with your current training before you make any significant changes.
+If following a change, you see good improvements in your performance, then stick with that training and don’t look to make further significant changes until performance gains begin to slow down.
+Look to gain the most from the training change, before looking to make further changes, and always ensure that you are able to physically cope with your current training before you make any significant changes.